apache/openwhisk-deploy-kube/docs/k8s-dind-cluster.md

 -->

-# Using kubeadm-dind-cluster for OpenWhisk
+# Deploying OpenWhisk on kubeadm-dind-cluster

 ## Overview